Understanding First-Party Data is the First Step to Gaining Valuable Insight from your Contacts.

 First-party data increases efficiency

 First-party data is the bedrock of your data strategy.
 When merged with third- and second-party data, your data can speed decision-making and increase operational efficiency across departments, regions, and sales channels – and even externally with third parties.
 By bringing different sources of information together, you can glean additional insight into engagement with customers, prospects, suppliers, vendors, and partners across data platforms.
 That will help you identify growth opportunities sooner; gain insight into potential risk, fraud, and compliance issues; and create deeper relationships.
-For example, Dun & Bradstreet’s Live Business Identity is derived from the more than 300 million records that make up our Data Cloud.
+For example, Dun & Bradstreet’s Live Business Identity is derived from the more than hundreds of millions records that make up our Data Cloud.
 It provides a comprehensive and continually updated view of businesses.

 3 ways to mine your first-party data for gold